awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-ecsparams.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-ecsparams.html)

   For more information, see [Task Size](task_definition_parameters.md#task_size)\.
++ `pid` – The process namespace to use for the containers in the task\.
+The valid values are `host` or `task`\.
+If `host` is specified, then all containers within the tasks that specified the `host` PID mode on the same container instance share the same IPC resources with the host Amazon EC2 instance\.
+If `task` is specified, all containers within the specified task share the same process namespace\.
+If no value is specified, the default is a private namespace\.
+For more information, see [PID settings](https://docs.docker.com/engine/reference/run/#pid-settings) in the *Docker run reference*\.

+  If the `host` PID mode is used, be aware that there is a heightened risk of undesired process namespace expose\.
+For more information, see [Docker security](https://docs.docker.com/engine/security/security/)\.
+**Note**
+This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
++ `ipc` – The IPC resource namespace to use for the containers in the task\.
+The valid values are `host`, `task`, or `none`\.
+If `host` is specified, then all containers within the tasks that specified the `host` IPC mode on the same container instance share the same IPC resources with the host Amazon EC2 instance\.
+If `task` is specified, all containers within the specified task share the same IPC resources\.
+If `none` is specified, then IPC resources within the containers of a task are private and not shared with other containers in a task or on the container instance\.
+If no value is specified, then the IPC resource namespace sharing depends on the Docker daemon setting on the container instance\.
+For more information, see [IPC settings](https://docs.docker.com/engine/reference/run/#ipc-settings) in the *Docker run reference*\.

+  If the `host` IPC mode is used, be aware that there is a heightened risk of undesired IPC namespace expose\.
+For more information, see [Docker security](https://docs.docker.com/engine/security/security/)\.

+  If you are setting namespaced kernel parameters using `systemControls` for the containers in the task, the following will apply to your IPC resource namespace\.
+For more information, see [System Controls](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) in the *Amazon Elastic Container Service Developer Guide*\.
+  + For tasks that use the `host` IPC mode, IPC namespace related `systemControls` are not supported\.
+  + For tasks that use the `task` IPC mode, IPC namespace related `systemControls` will apply to all containers within a task\.
+**Note**
+This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
 + `services` – Corresponds to the services listed in your Docker compose file, with `service_name` matching the name of the container to run\.
 Its fields are merged into a container definition\.
   + `essential` – If the `essential` parameter of a container is marked as `true`, and that container fails or stops for any reason, all other containers that are part of the task are stopped\.
 If the `essential` parameter of a container is marked as `false`, then its failure does not affect the rest of the containers in a task\.
 The default value is `true`\.